johnny353535/yoi/docs/_pages/components/imgMagnifier.md

 #### Zoom Image

-I you wish to create an `.imgMagnifier` without the link, you need to provide the path to the larger image via the custom attribute (or “hook”) `yoi-imgmagnifier`:
+I you wish to create an `.imgMagnifier` without the link, you need to provide the path to the larger image via the custom attribute `yoi-imgmagnifier`:

 ```html
 <!-- example -->